icculus/SDL_remixer/docs/README-migration.md

 }
 ```

+MIX_Init() is reference-counted; it's safe to call it more than once, and
+only the first call will do actual initialization tasks.
+Likewise, actual
+deinitialization with MIX_Quit() will only happen when it has been called
+as many times as MIX_Init() has.
+This allows different parts of the program
+to initialize and use SDL3_mixer without knowing about other parts using it
+too.

 Previously the (singleton) mixer was opened with Mix_OpenAudio(), now one
 calls MIX_CreateMixerDevice().
 You can open multiple mixers now, in case
 different parts of a program want to operate independently, or you need to